Feasting & Food

-T he autocrat is the person in charge of an event.
-Where it does not conflict with the mundane law and the rules of the SCA, the autocrat may set any rules or conditions for attendance they choose.
+The Steward is the person in charge of an event.
+Where it does not conflict with the mundane law and the rules of the SCA, the steward may set any rules or conditions for attendance they choose.

 Medieval Christmas Merriment Menu - 11th December, 2010.

 Festa di Amicizia Market Day - 9th October, 2010.